nopphasinara/jquery-selectable/readme.md

 For the `change` callback, two arguments are available.
 The first is an array of selected values and the second is an array containing the selected elements.

-For the `click` and `doubleClick` callbacks, two arguments are available.
-The first is the value of the target item and the second is the target element.
+For the `click` and `doubleClick` callbacks, three arguments are available.
+The first is the value of the target item, the second is the target element, and the third is the event.

 - `change`: runs when the selection changes, including when changes are made programmatically.
 - `click`: runs when an item is clicked. `event.preventDefault()` or `return false` will prevent the selection from being toggled.